-Rodinsky's Room (Granta, 1999) co-written with Iain Sinclair, is based on the true story of orthodox recluse David Rodinsky.
-This 'extraordinary' and 'unique' book is a testament to a world that has all but vanished, a homage to a unique culture and way of life.
-Now considered a cult classic Rodinsky's Room continues to be widely reviewed.
-Since its publication in 1999 it has never been out of print and has now been translated into Dutch, French, Italian and German.
+Rodinsky’s Room co-written with Iain Sinclair, is based on the true story of orthodox recluse David Rodinsky.
+This ‘extraordinary’ and ‘unique’ book is a testament to a world that has all but vanished, a homage to a unique culture and way of life.
+Now considered a cult classic Rodinsky’s Room has never been out of print and has now been translated into Dutch, French, Italian and German.